Acid reflux and GERD: The same thing?

 - H-2-receptor blockers, such as cimetidine (Tagamet HB) or famotidine (Pepcid AC)

-If you suspect that you have GERD, your signs and symptoms worsen, or you experience nausea, vomiting or difficulty swallowing, talk to your doctor.
-Prescription medications may help.
-In a few cases, GERD may be treated with surgery or other procedures.
+If you suspect that you have GERD, your signs and symptoms worsen, or you have nausea, vomiting or difficulty swallowing, talk to your doctor.
+Prescription medications might help.
+In a few cases, GERD might be treated with surgery or other procedures.